HomayounSadri/Machine-learning-interview-questions-and-answers/README.md

 I will be gradually adding ML interview questions and answers to this repo.

-The answers won't necessariluy be the correct answers, just my attempt on them.
+The answers won't necessarily be the correct answers, just my attempt on them.